Heart Disease in Dogs

 Medications and Tests for Heart Disease

 There is a new blood test available for detecting heart disease in dogs.
 The Cardiopet proBNP Test from IDEXX Labs detects the results of early heart disease from various causes, so it can be used as a screening test, or to help differentiate whether symptoms such as coughing might be caused by heart problems, and to help determine the severity of existing heart disease.
-The same methodology has been used for humans as well, see Blood Test for Heart Disease (click on Natriuretic Peptides) and Hormone May be New Marker of Heart Disease for more info.
+The same methodology has been used for humans as well.
+See the following for more info:

 There is a new DNA test available for detecting a mutation that causes cardiomyopathy in Boxers.
 It's done with a cheek swab and costs around $70.
 See the following for more info: